KeithDsouza25/5-Python-Projects-for-Beginners/README.md

 - Else if the user didn’t guess the integer in the minimum number of guesses, he/she will get “Better Luck Next Time!” output.
 - You will require to install Random and math libraries in Python, it is pre-installed in the Python programming language.

+## Random Password Generator:
+- In this project we ask the user to input the desired lenght of password to be created
+- Then we generate a password of given lenght and print it for the user.
+-
 ## Weather Forecaster:
 - This weather application gets real-time weather conditions for any city using Python.
 - Instead of using an API, the program takes the name of a city and returns the weather information for that city by scratching the web.